yona-lang/homepage/content/docs/installation.md

 ## Running within local installation of GraalVM

 ### Requirements
-* Any OS capable of running GraalVM
+* Any OS capable of running [GraalVM](https://www.graalvm.org/getting-started/)
 * GraalVM **20.1.0**
 * Ensure `JAVA_HOME` environment variable points to the root of your GraalVM installation
+* Ensure `PATH` contains your GraalVM root folder + `/bin`

 ### Installation Instructions
 It is possible to run Yatta locally, whether for play purposes or development of new features.

 ### Install GraalVM
-Follow [Getting Started](https://www.graalvm.org/getting-started/) guide on the GraalVM site or run:
+These instructions set up GraalVM, required environment variables and install the Yatta component into GraalVM.

 ```bash
 export JAVA_HOME=$HOME/jdk PATH=$JAVA_HOME/bin:$JAVA_HOME/graalvm/bin:$PATH